 On the other hand, in the USA alone, an average American produces a total of 1,704 pounds of trash each year.
 In total, we throw away 17.77 pounds of non-durable plastics per person annually.

 The landfills where we dump all this rubbish are overflowing and filling quickly, and our wildlife species are losing their habitats and facing extinction.
-Going green is, therefore, everyone’s responsibility.
+Going green means, therefore, everyone must be responsible.

 Green Living Myths

 One of the things that prevent some people to go green and save money is the common green living myths and misconceptions.
 It helps to review some of the three main misconceptions about green living: